Ceudan/Car-Racing/README.md

 ![Graph of Beta Distribution](images/Beta_Distribution.png)

 ## Methods
-To reduce training data required, we need to simplify the learnable relationship which required preprocessing the input data and ouput action space.
+To reduce required training, we need to simplify the learnable relationship.
+We accomplished this by simplifying the input image, using a novel technique to extract speed information, and reducing the action space by deterministically controlling speed (agent need only control direction).
 ### Data Processing
 First, we greyscale and clip regions of the input that have low correlations to performance or are overly complex.
 This increases training efficiency by focusing more compute on key areas.
 Second, we extract speed information by summing the pixels of the speed bar and normalizing.
 Extracting speed this way is more computationally efficient that passing stacked consecutive frames to the CNN as done by others.
 However information is lost since speed magnitude precision is limited by image resolution.